pishoyg/coptic/README.md

 1. Digitalize the entirety of Dawoud's dictionary.

+1. Get a cleaner scan of Dawoud's dictionary.
+Obtain the source PDF if posible.

 ### Crum's Dictionary

 1. Record the correct list of Crum pages containing a given word.
 We've